Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 Conor Coady (Everton)

 This lad has adjusted to his new environment very quickly.
 At Wolves, Coady looked commanding and I still can't quite work out why they let him go.
-However he has slotted into the Everton back four very nicely and is starting to look as authoritative as he did when he was playing for the Wanderers.
+However, he has slotted into the Everton back four very nicely and is starting to look as authoritative as he did when he was playing for the Wanderers.

 The defender was unlucky to have a goal ruled out for offside against Liverpool by the video assistant referee and, had it stood, an Everton victory would not have been unreasonable.